Should I Replace My Roof After a Storm?

 How to Tell If Your Roof Has Been Damaged by a Storm

-Sometimes, there are obvious signs that your roof has been damaged by a storm.
+Sometimes, there are obvious signs that a storm has damaged your roof.
 Other times, you may not be able to see any visible signs of damage.
 Either way, having a roofer inspect your roof after a bad storm is a good idea.
-If you live in an area susceptible to severe weather, most roofers provide free roof inspections.
+Most roofers provide free roof inspections if you live in an area susceptible to severe weather.

 Here are some obvious signs that your roof has probably been damaged in a storm:

 Roof Shingles in Your Yard

 If you leave your house after a storm and see roof shingles in your yard, call a roofer; your house has suffered from severe wind damage.
 If your roof is missing shingles, that means your roof is unprotected from the elements.
 Shingles help water run off your roof and move away from the home.
 Without them, your roof is now susceptible to water damage.

 Roof Shingles Out of Place on Your Roof